Nairan12/Bank-Churn-Analysis/README.md

 ### Churn Rate Explained:
 Churn rate is like a "leaving rate" for customers.
 It shows the percentage of customers who stop using a company's product or service over a certain period.

-## Solution Approach:

-### Data Collection and Cleaning:
+## Data Collection and Cleaning
+The first step involves gathering and preparing the data to ensure it is ready for analysis.

-1.Gather bank data including active membership status, age, balance, country, credit score, customer ID, estimated salary, lost customers, product number, and tenure.
+Data Sources: Bank records covering customer details such as active membership status, age, balance, country, credit score, and more.

-2.Perform data cleaning to handle missing values, outliers, and inconsistencies.
+Data Cleaning: Handle any missing values, outliers, and inconsistencies in the dataset to ensure accurate analysis.

-### Exploratory Data Analysis (EDA):
-Conduct exploratory data analysis to understand the distribution and relationships between variables.
+## Conduct exploratory data analysis to understand the distribution of variables and the relationships between them.

-Explore the distribution of churn status by gender.
+Key areas of focus:

+Churn Status by Gender: Explore how churn rates vary between male and female customers.
-Analyze the distribution of credit scores among churned and retained customers.
+Credit Score Distribution: Examine the credit scores of churned vs. retained customers to identify risk groups.

-### Visualization:
-Utilize visualizations such as bar plots, pie charts etc., to represent:
+## Visual Insights:

-  1.Churn status by gender: Compare the count of churned and retained customers by gender using a bar plot or pie chart.
+Churn Status by Gender: Compares the count of churned and retained customers by gender using bar plots and pie charts.

-  2.Total customer count: Display the total count of customers using a bar plot or pie chart.
+Total Customer Count: Displays the total number of customers in the dataset.

-  3.Total churn rate: Calculate and visualize the overall churn rate as a percentage.
+Total Churn Rate: Calculates and displays the overall churn rate as a percentage.

- 4.Churn rate with credit score: Group customers by credit score ranges and visualize churn rates within each group using a bar plot or line chart.
+Churn Rate by Credit Score: Groups customers by credit score ranges and visualizes churn rates within each group using bar charts and line charts.

-## Expected Outcome:
+## Conclusion

-  1.Clear understanding of churn status by gender and overall customer count.

-  2.Insightful visualizations depicting churn rates and their correlation with credit scores.

-  3.Identification of key factors contributing to churn.
+The Bank Churn Analysis Dashboard provides key insights into customer churn patterns, helping the bank make data-driven decisions to improve retention strategies.
+By analyzing metrics such as gender, age, and credit scores, it identifies key factors driving churn.

   ![image](https://github.com/user-attachments/assets/091fc8dc-e5f3-4782-9c25-a62ed49b83d2)